rkudryashov/graphql-java-federation/README.md

 Required JDK version: 11+

+Detailed example of usage can be found here: https://github.com/rkudryashov/graphql-federation

 ### Dependency management with Gradle

 Make sure JCenter is among your repositories (Gradle Kotlin DSL is shown):